 The Business School’s world-class honours programs are designed to help students develop superior analytical skills and enhance their knowledge of business techniques, research methodologies and literature.

-As an honours student, you will learn how to address current industry issues, develop superior problem-solving skills while working closely with academic staff to reach your full potential.
-Honours students are encouraged to challenge and question the status quo, a skill that is extremely valued by our respective industries.
+As an honours student, you'll learn how to address current industry issues, and develop superior problem-solving skills while working closely with academic staff to reach your full potential.
+We'll encourage you to challenge and question the status quo, a skill that's highly valued by employers.

-You will have the benefits of small classes and interactive discussions with fellow students and lecturers, getting to know them in a way that is not possible in undergraduate classes.
+You will benefit from small classes and interactive discussions with fellow students and lecturers, getting to know them in a way that isn't possible in undergraduate classes.

 An honours qualification demonstrates your leadership potential and provides a pathway to an academic career.